Dota 2 Update: Live Balance for new changes

 “In this update, we’re introducing a new system for collecting data on the kinds of changes that are harder to assess or predict without a very large number of games….

 We anticipate that the number of changes we actually make during the year will be very small.
 However, when we do, it will be during weekdays and only at the lowest point of user activity, between 4pm and 6pm Seattle time.
 Additionally, we are adding a “dota_disable_experimental_gameplay” that players can use to disable.
 Any gameplay changes will only be active in matchmaking games.
-In lobby and games the changes will never be active.
+In lobby and league games the changes will never be active.

 Although the kind of changes we are thinking about, like gold distribution, will take much more than one or two games to have their full effect, we will still be able to get meaningful data and analysis on the direction and extent of the changes.”